unzip

 -M

-pipes all output through an internal pager similar to the more command.
-At the end of a screenful of output, unzip pauses with a --More-- prompt; the next screenful may be viewed by pressing the Enter (Return) key or the space bar. unzip can be terminated by pressing the q key and, on some systems, the Enter/Return key.
-Unlike more, there is no forward-searching or editing capability.
-Also, unzip doesn't notice if long lines wrap at the edge of the screen, effectively resulting in the printing of two or more lines and the likelihood that some text scrolls off the top of the screen before being viewed.
+pipe all output through an internal pager similar to the Unix more command.
+At the end of a screenful of output, unzip pauses with a ``--More--'' prompt; the next screenful may be viewed by pressing the Enter (Return) key or the space bar. unzip can be terminated by pressing the ``q'' key and, on some systems, the Enter/Return key.
+Unlike Unix more, there is no forward-searching or editing capability.
+Also, unzip doesn't notice if long lines wrap at the edge of the screen, effectively resulting in the printing of two or more lines and the likelihood that some text will scroll off the top of the screen before being viewed.
+On some systems the number of available lines on the screen is not detected, in which case unzip assumes the height is 24 lines.

 -n

-never overwrites existing files.
+never overwrite existing files.
 If a file already exists, skip the extraction of that file without prompting.
 By default unzip queries before extracting any file that already exists; the user may choose to overwrite only the current file, overwrite all files, skip extraction of the current file, skip extraction of all existing files, or rename the current file.

 -o